 Gazpacho is one of those dishes that not only keeps well in the fridge - it actually gets better.

-You can keep it for up to four days, covered, in the fridge, and on the second day, it actually tastes better than when freshly prepared!
+You can keep it in an airtight container in the fridge for up to four days, and on the second day, it actually tastes better than when freshly prepared!
 Just remember to give it a good stir before serving.

 More Chilled Soup Recipes